semuren/odin-recipes/README.md

 # odin-recipes

-Receipe page project for The Odin Project
+Receipe page for The Odin Project